peerdavid/remapy/README.md

 In the settings tab you can find an option "Backup".
 This creates a backup of all your annotated pdf files into the given folder.
 Note that it it is not possible to backup or restore the *raw* items.

-## Upload pdfs, epubs or webpages
-If you copy and paste a file from your file explorer into RemaPy, it is uploaded if the file ends with .pdf or .epub.
-Select the base folder (or any item in this folder) where the file should be located after the upload.
-If you copy and paste a URL, the given website is automatically converted into a pdf and uploaded to your reMarkable.
-Note that some heuristics are implemented to accepts the "terms of usage" of pages automatically, but this will not work in every case
-(see also [FAQ](https://github.com/peerdavid/RemaPy/wiki)).
-Please also note that some additional packages must be installed to use this feature (pdfkit and wkhtmltopdf).

 ## Filter
 You can use the filter (upper right) to display only a subset of documents and